threader/AltanOS/Readme.md

 * autorun-privazer.ps1              - Runs PrivaZer to delete residue in the NTFS journal, and write ZERO to the free disk space as well as remove temporary files everywhere.
 Every 3 weeks Wedensday at 17pm
 * autorun-awdcleaner.ps1            - Runs AwdClenaer every Wedensday at 16pm.

-autorun-maintain.ps1 will also be run upon login, once, after a reboot(!!!).
+autorun-maintain.ps1 will (once i fix this....) also be run upon login, once, after a reboot(!!!).

-## Look and feel:

-* Mouse is set to (hopefully) jump to a prompt and land on the default answer, this saves time.
-* Revert8Plus install script is added but not initialized.
-* Black theme enabled in harden.reg.

-In harden.reg - ofc.. where else would you logically put the taskbar settings?
-These settings exsist that are turned off because they are untested.
 ```console
 ; https://superuser.com/questions/952500/custom-color-for-windows-10-taskbar
 ; This is supposed to be a Cyan taskbar - this is something to mess around with eventually